CLIMATE CHANGE CHALLENGER

 Please use our A-Z INDEX to navigate this site where page links may lead to other sites

 The Climate Change Challenge (CCC) is a project to either prove or disprove that long range blue water cargo and cruise ships might be zero carbon before 2050 or soon thereafter, given a fair wind, technical achievement and political good will.
 Where a lesser specified vessel might make a good coastal short hop ferry, as an example for the English Channel, this design might cross the pond to deliver passengers, eventually to provide scheduled Atlantic services.
 Hence this is at first, a Cross Channel record attempt, then potentially an Atlantic Challenge, like the Spirit of St. Louis was for aircraft and the Blue Ribbon is for passenger ships.
 But first the English Channel needs to be conquered on nothing but renewable energy by the Queen of the Seas.

 The long awaited move to reduce Green House Gas (GHG) emissions from shipping presents innovators with a challenging task.
 Current solutions include the use of energy efficiency measures and alternative fuels applied to old hulls.
 But these solutions are not enough to achieve UN target reductions due to their limited potential.
 Current reduction measures for NOx and SOx emissions are often achieved with solutions that increase GHG emissions.

 The global maritime market is set to be worth $3trillion by 2030, offering huge opportunities, but these require innovation supported by academic research.
 The Autonomous vessels market is growing by 15% annually.
 The Intelligent Systems global market is growing to $42bn.
 Clean Maritime, reducing emissions to meet IMO regulations, is likely to add around £16bn to economic opportunities.
 The IMO is aiming for a 50% reduction in GHGs by 2050, 100% by 2100.
 This may not be enough to reverse climate warming, hence, our clean sheet approach.

-An international team led by UK based company Bluebird Marine Systems Ltd, with a track record of ocean innovations, in association with the Cleaner Ocean Foundation Ltd, are looking for partners for collaborative innovation and research to design, build, and field (to TRL5) a faster solar and wind powered craft based on the Elizabeth Swann concept.
+An international team led by UK based company Cleaner Ocean Foundation Ltd, are looking for partners for collaborative innovation and research to design, build, and field (to TRL5) the world's fastest solar and wind powered craft based on the Elizabeth Swann concept seen above.

 The Challenge for the project team is to more than halve the circumnavigation record set in 2012 by PlanetSolar to demonstrate that practical long range zero carbon shipping is a future possibility.
 The previously recorded times are not considered a basis for commercial operations, despite being an amazing achievement.